nrfconnect/sdk-nrfxlib/ble_controller/README.rst

 ==================

 | The nRF BLE Controller is an RTOS-agnostic library built for the Nordic
-  Semiconductor nRF52 Series that supports Bluetooth 5.
+  Semiconductor nRF52 and nRF53 Series that supports Bluetooth 5.
 | In addition to providing a BLE HCI interface, it also provides:

 -  Multiprotocol support through APIs for requesting RADIO timeslots,